viral32111/simple-afk-system/README.md

 * Remembers your active weapon
 * Remembers your ammo

-Chat Commands:
-* !afk (reason) : Makes you AFK
-* !notafk : Returns you to the game

-This addon is also on the workshop!, Check it out [here](http://steamcommunity.com)
+This addon is also on the workshop!, Check it out [here](http://steamcommunity.com/sharedfiles/filedetails/?id=884852300)

 ###### [Copyright 2017 viral32111](https://github.com/viral32111/simple-afk-system/blob/master/LICENSE)